hexhex/hexlite-owlapi-plugin/README.md

 # Setup

+Before you start you need openjdk-11-jdk and maven.

-The easiest way is to use conda.
+The easiest way to setup is conda.
 In your base environment run

     $ python3 setup_and_test_within_conda.py <conda-environment>